ben-ng/linalg/Readme.md

 ## Motivation

 I needed a performance focused linear algebra module for visualizing data in 10+ dimensions, and implementing machine learning algorithms.
+I quickly learned that naive solutions to linear algebra operations can produce numerical errors so significant they are utterly useless for anything other than casual playtime.
+After that, I prioritized correctness over performance.

 I started out with a chainable, [vektor](https://www.npmjs.org/package/vektor)-like API, but found that no matter how hard I tried, using anything other than native `Array` resulted in a 20-500x slowdown depending on the operation.

-With that in mind, I'd like this module to be a low-level framework for others to build upon.
+I'd like this module to be a low-level framework for others to build upon.
+It should just be a library of the best known linear algebra algorithms, with minimal sugar added.